yahiaetman/Go-Server/README.md

 - `port`: defines the port to which the server will listen.
 - `ping interval`: defines the time interval for the ping/pong handshake in the heartbeat system (Format: `MM:ss.s`).

 Game configuration is found in `game.config.json`, which contains the configuration described in the [Communication Protocol Document](docs/protocol.pdf).
+You can edit the game configuration file and the server will automatically detect the changes without restarting.

 ## How to use the Server